StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 )
 ```

-The author states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).
+The author of the book states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).

 This package is intended to allow experimenting with this learning process using 3 available mcmc options in Julia.